Utkarsh4430/m3i/README.md

 # Media Campaign Analysis Toolkit

 This toolkit is designed to assist in the analysis and comparison of media files distributed across various campaigns.
-It includes utilities for extracting media files, generating embeddings, and computing similarities between campaigns on a day-wise basis or through average clip model embeddings.
+It includes utilities for extracting media files, generating embeddings, and computing similarities between campaigns on a day-wise basis or through average clip/blip/convnext model embeddings.

 ## Features